-This July, Boettcher Foundation announced its inaugural cohort of the Doers & Difference Makers Fellowship.
+In July 2021, Boettcher Foundation announced its inaugural cohort of the Doers & Difference Makers Fellowship.
 A nine-month program, the Fellowship seeks to identify, celebrate, elevate, and connect community champions from across Colorado.
-The program will elevate these individuals’ voices and amplify their impact through structured opportunities to develop as individual leaders and members of Colorado’s ecosystem, including a financial investment, individualized coaching, and an emphasis on building connections among Fellows.
+The program elevates these individuals’ voices and amplifies their impact through structured opportunities to develop as individual leaders and members of Colorado’s ecosystem, including a financial investment, individualized coaching, and an emphasis on building connections among Fellows.

 Identified by local leaders for their leadership potential and their commitment to the community, we are pleased to recognize the following individuals as the members of our inaugural cohort:

 Brisa was born in Guachochi, Mexico and was raised in Colorado.
 As a daughter of immigrants, Brisa is most proud of her work in community advocacy.
 She serves as a connector for communities of color and is passionate about equity work.
 Brisa has worked in public health for over 18 years.
 She earned a bachelor of arts degree from Colorado Mesa University with a focus in communication, literature, and English.
 In 2020 she was awarded the Garfield County Humanitarian Award for Community Empowerment.
 She is committed to empowering and elevating marginalized voices, spending time volunteering on various community councils.
 Brisa was recently appointed to the State Board of Human Services in 2021.
 Brisa has lived in Garfield County with her husband and two boys for over 23 years.